Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - If the passage of food, gas, and liquid through the small bowel is hindered by physical obstruction, then surgical correction is required.
 If it is found to be functional, then medications that facilitate the activity of muscles of your small intestine and stomach are given.
 Metoclopramide (Reglan) or erythromycin are some of the examples of these types of medications.

 - Small intestinal bacterial overgrowth (SIBO) is usually treated with antibiotics.
 This treatment, however, is temporarily effective or may not be effective at all.
 If it provides a temporary benefit, you may occasionally or even continuously be treated with antibiotics.
 However, if it is not effective, prebiotics or probiotics may be given.
+See our SIBO Elimination Toolkit to learn more about antibiotics and other effective SIBO & IBS treatment options.

 Treating excessive intestinal gas by finding out the specific cause with medications and altered diet plans can be difficult.
 There are plenty of home and natural remedies that help soothe or eliminate intestinal gas.